dnmgns/localdev.ninja/README.md

 You can edit the sudoers file by running ```sudo visudo```in your terminal, or with your favorite text editor by editing ```/etc/sudoers```.
 Note that root permissions is needed.

-## Web dev environment information
+## localdev ninja environment information
 If you provision the box it will contain as little as possible.
 From a web dev perspective you're probably interested in the fact that it contains the following software:
 * php
 * mysql
 * apache
 * composer
-* postfix
+* postfix which relays all mail to mailcatcher
 * rinetd
 * unzip
 * wget

-And in the future it will also be specific versions of these.
+And in the future it will also be specific versions of these, now we just grab the latest versions.

+It's also possible to create a drupal installation by uncommenting ```#include drupal``` in ```./puppet/manifests/base.pp```.
+Make sure that you set your drupal installation variables by editing ```./puppet/modules/drupal/manifests/variables.pp```.

 ## Usage
 Once up 'n running, you can access the site at ```http://project.localdev.ninja``` where project is the name of the folder inside ../ from where you launched your localdev.ninja environment.